 Highly Ranked Schools in the United States

 For many students, a school's prestige is an important factor when choosing a school.
-For these students, they can look at the U.S. News & World Report National Universities Rankings.
+For these students, they can look at the U.S. News & World Report National Universities Rankings for 2020.
 Listed a few of the top 100 schools in the nation.